MitchMarq42/dotfiles/README.md

 For getting capslock -\> esc and held-capslock -\> super to work in sway, see https://gist.github.com/bendavis78/e8cc8371499b52ac276fbe864247fdb7.
 This will also suffice for any X11 window manager, or any other Wayland compositor that uses XKB instead of doing its own thing.

-The file .local/share/supescaps.diff currently contains the instructions in this gist but automated; run `doas patch < .local/share/supescaps.diff` and it will magically work.
+The file .local/share/supescaps.diff currently contains the instructions in this gist but automated; run `doas patch < .local/share/supescaps.diff` and it might magically work.
 You will have to re-do this every upgrade or reinstall of XKB/XCB/xorg/linux.
 Maybe make it a pacman hook?